EefPino/Project/PROCESS.md

 __28-01-2018__
 Made a function in which you can put one sort of crime and you can get a world map of that sort of crime only.
 Also produced in the navigation bar a dropdown on which you can click and it goes to a function.
 This function does only not work properly (You cannot refer to the working function, because that is in an onload function).
 Solved a bug in which data which was larger than 999 were undefined, because there was a comma inside the number.
 Updated the dropdown in all the html files.
 Converted some wett code to dry code.

+__29-01-2018__
+Made a legend for the world map, which only shifts sometimes accidentally.
+Made the svg for the donut chart larger and changed some things, so that the title at each country fits.
+Added a click on to the html files, so that when clicking a sort crime in the navigation bar, a map with only data of that crime will be visualised.
+It works when starting at the home page, but it will not go back to the home page (it will go to other crime maps).
+You can also not click on the crimes when you are at the reference or the information page.